 - 13.1.1 Bridport (including the adjoining parishes that form part of the built area of the town) has a population of over 13,000, and is the second largest town in West Dorset.
 There is a significant demand for housing, employment and retail development, including a substantial affordable housing need.
 Bridport is also the service centre for a large surrounding rural area in the west of the district.
 It is relatively self-contained with a good balance between jobs and housing. - 13.1.2 Bridport has a strong industrial heritage of rope making that goes back as least as far as Roman times.
 Net and rope making is still carried out in the town but is less extensive than it was.
 Some of the 19th and early 20th century buildings associated with rope and net works remain in the town, and the tradition is reflected in the long linear plots that were once rope walks.
-This industrial archaeology has been identified as being of national importance by English Heritage. - Bridport is located within the Dorset Area of Outstanding Natural Beauty and it is a major Cchallenges for the Local Plan include to protect the countryside views, river valleys and green spaces that form an essential part of the town's character, while at the same time maintaining the balance between jobs and housing, providing for development to meet the town's needs and maintaining the balance between jobs and housing at the same time protecting the countryside views, river valleys and green spaces that form an essential part of the town's character.
+This industrial archaeology has been identified as being of national importance by English Heritage. - 13.1.3 Bridport is located within the Dorset Area of Outstanding Natural Beauty and it is a major challenge for the Local Plan to protect the countryside views, river valleys and green spaces that form an essential part of the town's character, while at the same time providing for development to meet the town's needs and maintaining the balance between jobs and housing.